COSIMA/cosima-recipes/docs/index.rst

 Happy cooking! 😉 🥙 🍱 🍲

-To get started you should first take the :doc:`Cooking Lessons 101 <cooking-lessons-101/index>` (i.e., our Tutorials).
+To get started you should first take the :doc:`Cooking Tutorials <tutorials>` (i.e., our tutorials).
 After you've gone through them and feel comfortable, browse through the available Recipes (i.e., examples) to find something the better suits your 'taste' (i.e., your needs)!

-The recipes are split into :doc:`appetisers` (i.e., easier/simpler recipes -- a good place
+The recipes are split into :doc:`easy-recipes` (i.e., easier/simpler recipes -- a good place
-to start after you've been through the :doc:`cooking-lessons-101/index`), :doc:`mains` (i.e. more elaborate/advanced recipes) and :doc:`local-dishes` (i.e. recipes for regional
+to start after you've been through the :doc:`tutorials`), :doc:`advanced-recipes` (i.e. more elaborate/advanced recipes) and :doc:`regional-specialties` (i.e. recipes for regional
 configurations).

-The  :doc:`COSIMA Cookbook tutorial <01-Cooking-Lessons-101/01-Basics/COSIMA_CookBook_Introduction>` is perhaps the best place to start.
+The :doc:`COSIMA Cookbook tutorial <01-Cooking-Tutorials/01-Basics/01-Loading-Slicing-Dicing-Output>` is perhaps the best place to start.

 .. toctree::
    :maxdepth: 2
    :caption: Lessons

-   Cooking Lessons 101 <cooking-lessons-101/index>
+   Cooking Tutorials <tutorials>

 .. toctree::
    :maxdepth: 2
    :caption: Recipes

-   Appetisers <appetisers>
+   Easy Recipes <easy-recipes>
-   Mains <mains>
+   Advanced Recipes <advanced-recipes>
-   Local Dishes <local-dishes>
+   Regional Specialties <regional-specialties>

 .. toctree::
    :maxdepth: 2